10 Ways Literacy Can Promote A Deeper Understanding Of Math

 When students have to write an explanation or explain their problem to someone else, they develop a deeper understanding of the concept.
 Or, if there are any misconceptions, they are discovered and can be easily corrected.

 As a middle school math teacher, I loved incorporating writing and speaking into my classroom.
 I found that requiring my students to provide verbal or written explanations not only helped their understanding but also made class a lot more interesting and fun.

-Ask students to explain a mistake they made.
+3. Ask students to explain (in writing or verbally) a mistake they made.
 After going over a set of problems, ask the students to take one problem they missed and explain why they missed it.
 The explanation should include what they did wrong as well as what they should’ve done instead.